hazeydailyhill/Wordle/README.md

 <div align="left">
-PySimpleGUI version:
+##PySimpleGUI Version:
 - wordleFunctions.py contains logic used in the main file.
 - pySimpleWordle.py is the main file.

-Text version:
+##Text Version:
 - wordleText.py

 Both versions of Wordle randomly select words from 5letterwords.txt.